Witnessing the law as a notary intern: providing both legal & practical life skills

 Developing soft skills through my internship: communicating clearer and appreciating feedback – both received and given

-To my fellow university students considering a notary internship at Ravenscroft & Schmierer, I recommend you take advantage of this opportunity, regardless of your major.
+To my fellow university students considering a notary internship at Ravenscroft & Schmierer, I recommend you apply, regardless of your major.
 Having prior legal knowledge is not required, but can be helpful, particularly when researching through legal databases.

 Amenah is a second year LLB student at City University of Hong Kong.
 As an aspiring solicitor, she is eager to explore opportunities in different areas of law.
 Recently, Amenah spent her winter term at Ravenscroft & Schmierer as a notary intern.